BirteSchuppe/BVides-BIIGLE-video-density-estimation/README.md

-# BIIGLE-video-epifaunal-density-estimation .- BIVIEDES -
+# BIIGLE-video-epifaunal-density-estimation .- BVides -

 We present a method to calculate epifaunal (binned) species abundance and density along video transects, calculating a strip transect of seabed area (transect length * transect width) derived from geographic position and video data.